shepner/qa_system/ARCHITECTURE-add-flow.md

 ---

 **Note:**
-- All processors inherit the core metadata fields from section 3.2.1 and should only add fields that are specific to their file type or processing logic.
-- If a processor extracts a field that is relevant to all file types, consider moving it to the core metadata section.
+- All processors now assign chunk-level metadata for every chunk, including section, tag, url, context, and position fields.
+- Section and tag propagation is hierarchical: tags/headers from parent sections are inherited by all sub-sections/chunks unless overridden.
+- URL context is tracked for each URL in a chunk.
+- Chunk position metadata is always included.
+- The metadata structure is extensible for future types (e.g., author, language, table/figure context, etc.).

 #### 3.2.3.
 Interface Specification